j-ostmeyer/stylegan3/README.md

 Once the GAN is trained, images can be produced using the `generate_images.sh` script, or automatically for all trained GANs using the `generate_all.sh` script.

+### Calculating metrics

+Usually the metrics required would be calculated during the training already, but they can be calculated afterwards as well, using `calculate_metrics.sh`.

 ## Release notes